andyhongle/BookOfFaces/README.md

 # BookOfFaces

-BookOfFaces is a [Facebook](https://www.facebook.com/) clone, that allows users to create a profile, add friends, and create text/image posts to interact with other users.
+BookOfFaces is a [Facebook](https://www.facebook.com/) clone, that allows users to create a profile and make text/image posts to interact with other users.

 [Live link to project](https://bookoffaces.herokuapp.com/#/)